-For the July sale I needed a wall to display some of my things and Mr. SP and I designed and built one that proved to be quite handy.
 Our wall folds for storage and it is free standing.
-I was able to hang my things for display during the sale and when the sale was over, I removed the nails, folded it, and it’s been stored ever since.
+I am able to hang my things for display during a sale and when the sale is over, I removed the nails that I used for displaying merchandise, fold it, and store it until the next sale.

-How to Build a Folding Display for Shows and Markets
+How to Build a DIY Folding Display for Shows and Markets

 1. Buy the Supplies